isomerpages/mlaw-rom/_information-for-moneylenders/information-for-licensed-moneylenders.md

    (c) Fit and proper, and of good character

-Please note that the licensee must submit an application to us via GoBusiness to appoint the person as a Test-Qualified Manager.
+Please note that the licensee must submit an application to the Registry via GoBusiness to appoint the person as a Test-Qualified Manager.
 <br>
 <br>